oopsmonk/documentation/channels/1.2/guides/authorizing-subscribers.md

 ## Managing authorized subscribers on the channel

-If the author is created with an NTRU key pair, subscribers can publish  `Subscribe` messages on the channel to request access to a session key.
+If the author is created with an x25519 key pair, subscribers can publish  `Subscribe` messages on the channel to request access to a session key.

 ![Subscribe message linked to an Announce message](../images/subscribe-workflow.png)